seangibat/comment-system/README.md

 I made an effort to disallow illegal voting.
 A user may only upvote or downvote a post by 1, but they should be allowed to change their vote.
 Both server and client perform this check.

 The sorting is done on the server.
-I experimented with ordering in Angular, but it felt like a UX faux-pas to suddenly move a post after you had voted on it.
+I experimented with ordering in Angular, but it felt like a UX faux-pas to immediately move a post after voting.
+Animation might have made it okay if I'd had time.